Don’t skimp on your webinar’s sound quality.

 Steer clear of off-white backdrops.

 While it may seem easy and inexpensive to shoot your video in front of an off-white wall, we urge you to steer clear.
 Filming against this type of background not only looks boring, but often leads to troublesome glares and reflections.
 Instead choose a solid colored backdrop for better results.
 An inexpensive way to get a great looking backdrop is to purchase a roll of colored paper background.
 Using a paper background setup will allow you to shoot literally anywhere and still get a great looking video.
 All you need to mount the paper is two light stands and a crossbar.
 However, be wary of the color paper you select.
 Bright colors like yellow, orange, or red can cause color reflections that are not very flattering.
-Sticking to muted tones like grey and dark blues is often a safe way to go, however, we encourage companies to experiment with different colors to see what best fits their brand and story.
+Sticking to muted tones like gray and dark blues is often a safe way to go, however, we encourage companies to experiment with different colors to see what best fits their brand and story.